YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLWRERR
 ----------------------

 JNLWRERR, Error writing journal file jjjj.
-Unable to update header Region: yyyy
+Unable to update header.

 Run Time/MUPIP Error: This indicates that YottaDB encountered an error while updating the journal file header as part of trying to open the journal file.